 - Place the end of the bar onto the inside of the foot of the bottom leg (right leg) and the other end on the floor in front of you with your hand gently, keeping it still.
 (If you don’t have a weighted bar, use a small weight that will stay put on the inside of your foot)

-- Now raise the bottom leg slowly up and down so that the bar is lifting and lowering.
+- Now raise the bottom leg slowly up and down to lift and lower the bar.
 Perform 10-12 reps and switch sides.
 If it feels too easy, go to a heavier bar.

 - Stand behind a bench, stool, low chair, or step.
 You can hold dumbbells in your hands for an extra challenge.

 - Press your body up until your right leg is straight, keeping weight in the heel of the right foot.
 The left foot should come off the ground.

-- Lower with control keeping weight in the right foot.
-Repeat 10 times.
+- Lower with control, keeping weight in the right foot.
+Repeat ten times.
 Switch feet.

 *Note: This move may seem similar to the step-ups, but the action provided when the muscles and connective tissue surrounding your knee joint pull you up sideways strengthens the tissue surrounding the knee.

 - Stand alongside a long step or bench, so the step is on your right.
 You can hold dumbbells in your hands for an extra challenge.

 - Place right foot on top of the step, follow with left, then step left down and right down.
-Repeat 10 times and switch sides.
+Repeat ten times and switch sides.

 3. Kneeling Dumbbell Glute Lift